Shane Claude Roberts' murder trial continues

 "I took the phone, I was in shock, I couldn't believe it, I attempted to speak to Shane but I couldn't understand what he was saying because he was so upset too."

-The trial's continuing.
+The trial is continuing.